patHyatt/XmppBot-for-HipChat/README.md

+# XmppBot-for-HipChat

+## What is it

+A simple [XMPP](https://en.wikipedia.org/wiki/XMPP) bot written in C# which is easily extended to run your own custom extensions.

-To use:
+## To use:
 Copy/Paste the App.config.template file and rename to App.config.
 Inside the newly named App.config file, fill in key entries with appropriate values from your XMPP page in hipchat.

-To add functionality:
+## To add an extension:
 Implement the IXmppBotPlugin interface and decorate the class with [Export(typeof(IXmppBotPlugin))].
 Implement the interfaces methods (Evaluate and Name).
 Uberfy your HipChat.